martijndeh/lego/README.md

 }]);
 ```

+The definition object describes how to map columns and rows to objects.
+Every property refers to a column
+name.
+You can also pass multiple column names to refer to multiple columns.
+This creates an aggregate
+primary key in the object.

 ## Transactions

 Transactions are also supported.
 You can either chain the calls manually by returning a promise in the transaction's `callback`: